Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

-While our algorithm allows us to use any off-the-shelf gradient-based offline RL algorithm, we use Conservative Q-Learning (CQL) \citep{kumar2020conservative} algorithm for our experimental work.
-More specifically, we use the DQN version of CQL, since we are dealing with discrete action spaces.
-To represent the Q-value function, we use a neural network with 2 hidden layers of 256 units each.
-During training, we perform a grid search to find the optimal set of hyper-parameters (learning rate, sampling probability $p$, DP-SGD noise) for each environment.
-The batch size is fixed to 256 for Acrobot, LunarLander and Cartpole, and to 64 for HIV Treatment.
+\mypar{Training Setup} Our algorithm allows us to use any off-the-shelf gradient-based offline RL algorithm, and we demonstrate this by experimenting with Conservative Q-Learning (CQL) \citep{kumar2020conservative} and Batch Constrained Deep Q-Learning (BCQ) \citep{fujimoto2019off}.
+More specifically, we use the DQN (Deep Q-Network) version of CQL, and the discrete-action version of BCQ \citep{fujimoto2019benchmarking}, since we operate under the assumption of discrete action spaces.
+To represent each of the Q-value functions in both the algorithms and the generative model in BCQ, we use a neural network with 2 hidden layers of 256 units each.
+During training, we perform a grid search to find the optimal set of hyper-parameters (learning rate, batch size, sampling probability $p$, DP-SGD noise) for each environment; see Appendix \ref{app:expdetails}.

 The maximum trajectory length is fixed to 200 for Acrobot and CartPole in the collected demonstrations.
 While evaluating the final learned policy, the maximum episode length is again set as 200 for Acrobot, we increase this to 1000 for Cartpole for increased difficulty in an otherwise ``simple'' environment.
-We allow all DP-SGD training runs to progress until the privacy budget is used up completely and report statistics of episode returns averaged over $10$ evaluation runs at the end of training.
+We allow all DP-SGD training runs to progress until the privacy budget is used up completely.